Shape-morphing microrobots deliver drugs to cancer cells

-Category: Environment Hits: 0Chemotherapy successfully treats many forms of cancer, but the side effects can wreak havoc on the rest of the body.
+Category: Environment Hits: 6Chemotherapy successfully treats many forms of cancer, but the side effects can wreak havoc on the rest of the body.
 Delivering drugs directly to cancer cells could help reduce these unpleasant symptoms.
 Now, in a proof-of-concept study, researchers have made fish-shaped microrobots that are guided with magnets to cancer cells, where a pH change triggers them to open their mouths and release their chemotherapy cargo.

 Read more https://www.sciencedaily.com/releases/2021/11/211117103858.htm